uscdev/ssh-pipe/README.md

 # ssh-pipe
 SSH Pipe Container

-Create an ssh pipe to an AWS or Azure docker host:
+Create an ssh pipe to an AWS or Azure host:

+The container sets up an SSH pipe to your Amazon docker host.

+1. Mount the AWS secret file in the container path.
+2. Pass the location of the secret file in the SECRET_PATH environment variable.
+3. Pass the user and host name in the USER_HOST environment variable.

+Here's an example:
 ````bash
 docker run\
  -it\